kalyanikhona/llm-model-behavior-research/research/interpretability-gap-llm-behavior.md

-# The Interpretability Gap in LLM Model Behavior: Why Analytics Alone Can't Solve AEO
+# The Interpretability Gap in LLM Model Behavior
 *By Kalyani Khona | June 2025*

-## Opening: The Paradox of Predictable Unpredictability
+## The Predictable Unpredictability

 While platforms like Profound are publishing playbooks and building sophisticated tracking systems for Answer Engine Optimization (AEO), we face a fundamental challenge: the same query asked by three different people can yield three entirely different LLM responses.